 - Lateral view of the entire spine taken from the side

-- Extension view of the spine while you bending backward
+- Extension view of the spine while you bend backward

-If osteoporosis exists, treatment of the condition may also slow the progression of the degenerative kyphosis.
-This can be accomplished in several ways.
-The current recommendations include increasing calcium and vitamin D intake, and weight-bearing exercises.
+If osteoporosis exists, treatment of the condition may also slow the progression of degenerative kyphosis.
+This can get accomplished in several ways.
+The current recommendations include increasing calcium and vitamin D intake and weight-bearing exercises.
 Medications exist specifically for osteoporosis that your Specialist may prescribe.